 Day 2 – Make the most of Google resources

-- A base for learning – Google Classroom.
+- A base for learning – Google Classroom;

 - Other Google apps.

-Day 4 – Coding
+Day 4 – The video-based lesson

-- The making of teaching materials and presentations.
+- The making of teaching materials and presentations;

-- Course evaluation: round up of acquired competences, feedback, and discussion;
+- Course evaluation: round-up of acquired competencies, feedback, and discussion;

 - Awarding of the course Certificate of Attendance;

-Excursion and other external cultural activities.
+- Excursion and other external cultural activities.